-We have a close proximity to the coastline and the river Pupils as appropriate, during the academic year (more so in the Summer term) undertake RNLI workshops to teach about the dangers of the sea and tides.
-Water safety is consolidated termly in each of Phases 2-5.
-Social and economic factors School's response Derelict shops/buildings on the estates within catchment areas We teach pupils about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school.
-Pupils are taught about anti-social behaviour and the consequences of criminal damage and trespassing.
-Students take part in a talk from our chair of governors, who is also a magistrate.
-In this, the consequences of criminal activity are discussed including appearing at Youth Courts.
-Peer group factors School's response Children have older siblings who may be influential to younger family members.
-Our curriculum teaches pupils about the issue of 'peer pressure'.
-Pupils engage in different scenarios and are given choices to make through role play.
-Pupils are taught to be confident and assertive through our PSHEE curriculum.
-We also engage with 'anti-bullying' activities and give this high profile within our school community.
-We encourage any child feeling pressured to 'talk it out' with an adult or share via our 'Worry Monsters'.
-Home factors School's response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
-Through our Computing Curriculum, and 'Education for a Connected World' resources, pupils are taught about online safety.
-Education for a connected world framework (https://www.gov.uk/government/publications/education-for-a-connected-world) for age-specific advice on teaching about taking and sharing inappropriate images, including nudes and semi-nudes.
-Our CEOP Ambassador also delivers regular and when required, specific, workshops/assemblies in relation to online or mobile phone incidents.
-This proactive and responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond in a timely way to incidents.
-Parents are also given the opportunity to meet our CEOP Ambassador and talk with him in our parental workshop during 'online safety' week.
-We provide up to date advice and guidance regarding social media on our school website and in our newsletter.
-Parents can also access information on adapting devices to private settings etc. This is especially important prior to Christmas when new mobiles and devices are bought as gifts.
+Geographical factors School's response We have a proximity to the coastline and the river Classes during the academic year (more so in the Summer term) undertake RNLI workshops to teach about the dangers of the sea and tides.
+Water safety is consolidated termly to particular groups Social and economic factors School's response Derelict shops/buildings on local estates We teach children about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school Children are also taught about anti-social behaviour and the consequences of criminal damage and trespassing Peer group factors School's response Children have older siblings who may be influential to younger family members Our curriculum teaches children about the issue of 'peer pressure' Children engage in different scenarios and are given choices to make through role play.
+Children are taught to be confident and assertive through our PSHE/Citizenship/World Views curricula We also engage in a full week of 'anti-bullying' activities, and we profile this with our school community We encourage any child feeling pressured to talk with an adult or share via our Worry Monsters Home factors School's response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends Through our Computing Curriculum, children are taught about online safety Our CEOP Ambassador delivers specific workshops in relation to any online or mobile phone incident.
+This proactive and responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond to school incidents Parents are given the opportunity to meet staff during our parental workshops We offer regular opportunities where parents can ask for advice on adapting devices to private settings etc. This is especially important prior to Christmas when new mobiles and devices are bought as gifts.